-To be completed by employee and given to his/her physician upon arrival for treatment
+To be completed by Affected Employee and given to their physician upon arrival for treatment

-= s of accident.
-Be sure to include work pra ols that were in place at time of incident (u Employee Signature Date
+Fully describe the circumstances of the accident below.
+Be sure to include work practices the employee followed and engineering controls that were in place at time of incident (use additional space on back of this form if necessary).

+bloyee Signature Date

-APPENDIX D: SHARPS INVENTORY FORM Exposure Control Plan American University 50
+xposure Control Plan American University 52